sfarrens/Scientific-Software-Dev-Demo/docs/source/quickstart.md

 - Additional cosmological calculations
 - Integration with other scientific packages

-Please refer to the full API documentation in the :doc:`modules` section.
+Please refer to the full API documentation in the {doc}`modules` section.